 Cameroon: Financial Sector Profile

-Cameroon’s financial system is the largest in the Economic and Monetary Community of Central Africa (CEMAC) accounting for about half of regional financial assets.
-The financial sector, characterized by excess liquidity, is largely dominated by foreign banks.
+Cameroon's financial system is the largest in the Economic and Monetary Community of Central Africa (CEMAC) accounting for about half of regional financial assets.
+The financial sector, characterized by excess liquidity, heavy concentration of loan and deposit activity and a low level of financial innovation is largely dominated by foreign banks.
 Non-bank financial institutions play a minor role, with the public insurance and pension systems in difficulties, and the publicly owned postal bank and real estate finance institution both struggling with insolvency.
 Problems in the legal enforcement of guarantees and the land tenure system also hamper the utilization of real estate as collateral, further constraining the expansion of the financial sector.

-Banking sector soundness has deteriorated in recent years, stemming from protracted violations of prudential regulations, and further exacerbated by the global economic and financial downturn.
-One local bank experienced a deposit run in November 2009, requiring the injection of emergency liquidity, while a total of three banks were put under temporary administration in 2009.
-While banks generally hold excess reserves and large levels of unutilized liquidity, capitalization is low and the ratio of non-performing loans (NPLs) to total loans has increased, reaching 12.9 percent in 2009.
-Bank lending activities tend to be concentrated in a small number of key borrowers, with the 5 largest exposures accounting for almost 30 percent of total bank loans portfolios in late 2009, and the banking system has become heavily exposed to a common borrower.
+There are currently 15 banks operating in the country; banking sector soundness has deteriorated in recent years, stemming from protracted violations of prudential regulations, and further exacerbated by the global economic and financial downturn.
+While banks generally hold excess reserves and large levels of unutilized liquidity, capitalization is low and the ratio of non-performing loans (NPLs) to total loans has increased.
 While six out of the eleven largest banks remain foreign owned, the sector has experienced a gradual retrenchment of foreign banks over the past 10 years due to excess domestic bank liquidity, lack of bankable projects, and bouts of social unrest.

 Due to the integration of Cameroon in the CEMAC region, regional laws govern most of the country's financial system, often rendering legal procedures cumbersome.
 Accounting requirements are not yet fully in line with International Financial Reporting Standards (IFRS).
 Authorities have however recently stated intentions to reform the country's banking and financial sectors in efforts to deepen financial intermediation, and intend to finalize the implementation of a central credit registry, introduce new financial instruments targeted towards SMEs, and set up a judicial court to tackle commercial matter and improve the enforcement of contracts.